|Type:||7-cylinder, single-row, rotary, piston|

 The Omage powered a large range of early aircraft manuafacturers including: Avro, Blackburn, Bleriot, Bristol, Farman, Royal Aircraft Factory, Short, Sopwith, Vickers and Voisin among others.

-Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the Gnome 7 Omega.
+Please contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have any information or comments on the Gnome 7 Omega.